Visco01/GO-Static-Analysis/README.md

    each character of the string into an uppercase letter.
 Write a main in which you create a string that contains the word “ciao“ and transforms it into “CIAO“
-2. Write a function that takes a string as input and returns the number of unique characters in the string.
-For example, if the input string is "hello world", the output should be 6 (h, e, l, o, w, r).
+2. Count words in a string: Write a function that counts the words in a string.
+   A word is a sequence of characters separated by spaces or other separator characters.
+For example, the string "the house is white" contains 3 words.
 3. Write a function that takes a string as input and returns the number of times a specific character appears in the string.
 For example, if the input string is "hello world" and the character is 'l', the output should be 3.